 Zyrtec is an over-the-counter human allergy medication sometimes given to dogs with atopic dermatitis or mild to moderate environmental allergies.
-Vets may suggest Zyrtec as a course of action for dogs who scratch excessively, are sensitive to insect bites, or have dermatitis.
+Vets may recommend Zyrtec for dogs who scratch excessively, are sensitive to insect bites, or have dermatitis.

 Zyrtec also comes in a liquid form that must be dosed with a syringe or dropper.
 This form can be drizzled over pet food or squirted directly into the pet's mouth.
 Liquid Zyrtec may be easier to dose out for smaller dogs since the tablets are small and can be difficult to cut evenly.

 Got questions or concerns about the correct dosage of Zyrtec for dogs?
 Use Wag!
 Vet Chat to connect with a veterinary expert fast.
 (Average response time = 6 minutes!)